Invasive Knotweed Control Workshop

 - How invasive knotweed grows and spreads

-- How and where to control knotweed
+- How, when and where to control knotweed

 - What is being done to fight knotweed on rivers in King County

 - How to use and borrow a stem injector for use on your own land

 - What opportunities for habitat restoration may be available for your own land

 2017 WORKSHOP DATES AND LOCATIONS